Emmanuelle Guyon, the mirror of your emotions

 Onyx moon, oriental earrings in silver and onyx

-Gaia, tribal african mask necklace in silver and onyx
+Gaia, African tribal mask necklace in silver and onyx

 Tribe, family bracelet in silver, amethyst, alexandrite, moonstone, and onyx